neuromadnessorg/neuromadnessorg.github.io/_posts/2017-05-05-The-best-natural-treatment-for-lyme-disease.md

 References:

+<a id="cite-1">[1]</a>: <a href="https://books.google.com/books?id=QCeWncdRhQQC">Why Can't I Get Better?
+Solving the Mystery of Lyme and Chronic Disease</a>

+<a id="cite-2">[2]</a>: Motor neuron disease recovery associated with IV ceftriaxone and anti-Babesia therapy.
+DOI: 10.1111/j.1600-0404.2006.00727.x

+<a id="cite-3">[3]</a>: Generalised motor neuron disease as an unusual manifestation of Borrelia burgdorferi infection.
+DOI: 10.1136/jnnp.63.2.257

-<a id="cite-1">[1]</a>: Healing Lyme.
+<a id="cite-4">[4]</a>: Healing Lyme.
 Natural Healing of Lyme Borreliosis and the Coinfection Chlamydia and Spotted Fever Rickettsioses.
 Stephen Harrod Buhner

+<a id="cite-5">[4]</a>: Cystic borrelia in Alzheimer’s disease and in non-dementia neuroborreliosis.
+DOI: 10.1016/j.jalz.2006.05.1465